arun-dhanjal/the_cube_review/README.md

 ### Typography

-Although other fonts could have been implemented, the default fonts work very well with the design of the website and so no other fonts have been selected.
+Although other fonts could have been implemented, the default fonts work very well with the design of the site and so no other fonts have been selected.
 However, other fonts could be used in future iterations, in which case Google Fonts will be utilised for this purpose.

 ### Page Layout